 Observation gaps of another kind exist of climate data in southern countries and continents.
-This is evident from the fact that from the 30 000 odd studies of climate that form the basis of the Fourth Assessment Report (AR4) of the IPPC, only about a 1 000 contain data of southern countries or continents.
-Relative to the abundance of data about climate conditions in the North, the data about climate conditions in the South thus appears to be thin, and again this can influence the validity and accuracy of predictions about climate trends in the South.
+This is evident from te number of studies and databases that informed the Fourth Assessment Report (AR4) of the IPCC.
+Relative to the abundance of data about climate conditions in the North, the data about climate conditions in the South appears to be thin (IPCC 2007d: 32), and again this can reduce confidence in predictions about climate change trends in the South.